-Birthday Cake Cheesecake Bars is a fun and delicious twist to the original Pillsbury cake mix by including layers of cream cheese and vanilla pudding mixture on top of buttery crushed vanilla Oreo cookies then topped with cool whip and colorful sprinkles!
+Birthday Cake Cheesecake Bars are a fun and delicious twist to the original Pillsbury cake mix by including layers of cream cheese and vanilla pudding mixture on top of buttery crushed vanilla Oreo cookies then topped with cool whip and colorful sprinkles!

 Make this colorful and scrumptious birthday-inspired cake the day before or well in advance by storing it in the freezer.
 It’s incredibly easy to make and is sure to be a hit!
 If this cake gets you excited, you may also like to try similar desserts such as Brownie Bottom Cheesecake, No Bake Oreo Cheesecake, and Strawberry Cheesecake Trifle.